Case Study, Dec 2025

 My Role

-• Redefined IA and flows for:
+• Redesigning flows for:

 • Dashboard uptime card